 Weaving on a rustic peg loom

-This loom is so simple to use and the results are fantastic!Read More about Weaving on a rustic peg loom
+Weaving on a peg loom is a wonderful craft activity; so simple to use and the results are fantastic!Read More about Weaving on a rustic peg loom

-The first time we took our new peg loom out and about was at the Forest School Association's festival in Norfolk - and it was met with such enthusiasm!
+The first time we took our new peg loom out and about was at the Forest School Association's festival in Norfolk in 2020 - and it was met with such enthusiasm!

 People were intrigued with how it worked and others were asking where the idea had come from.
 The conclusion by most was that it is so simple yet so very clever, and that the items created from un-spun sheep’s wool were amazing.